tzhouhc/dotfiles/.dotfiles/README.md

 curl https://raw.githubusercontent.com/tzhouhc/dotfiles/refs/heads/main/.dotfiles/fetch.sh | bash
 ```

+On MacOS the script should install Chrome and Wezterm for you, so this
+can be done directly on the native terminal -- both zsh and git are available
+out of the box, or the system will prompt you to install them anyway.

 ## Submodule

 In the `config` file in the bare repo dir, ensure that the submodule has